1968 Alabama Crimson Tide football team: Ole Miss

 After their near loss against Southern Miss, Alabama dropped from the No. 7 to No. 11 position in the AP Poll prior to their game at Ole Miss.
 Against the Rebels, the Crimson Tide was upset 10–8 before the largest crowd to date ever to witness a college football game in the state of Mississippi.
 After a scoreless first, Ole Miss took a 7–0 halftime lead after Archie Manning threw a six-yard touchdown pass to Henry Shows in the second quarter.
 They then extended their lead to 10–0 with a 44-yard Perry King field goal in the third quarter.

 Alabama ended the Ole Miss shutout bid with just 0:08 left in the game after a Julian Fagan punt was blocked by Mike Hall and recovered by Mike Reilly in the endzone for a touchdown.
 They then converted a two-point conversion that made the final score 10–8.
 The victory was the first for Ole Miss over Alabama since their 16–0 win in 1910, a period that spanned 58 years.
-The loss brought Alabama's all-time record against Ole Miss to 20–4–2.